This article is part of The Ascender, the Highrise platform for articles and resources.

 Some may decide to switch companies or quit, but sometimes it's advisable to be strategic and try to remedy the situation.

-1. Request feedback.
+1. Request for some feedback.

 Days after the promotion decisions have been made, you can approach the individuals involved and request feedback about why you didn't get promoted.
 Find what you can do to make yourself eligible for new opportunities.